 One of the questions I get on a regular basis is; How can I prepare for my wedding day?
 You want to look fabulous and effortless right?
-Of course you do.
-Who better to assist then an artists that has worked with a bunch of A list celebs!
+Of course, you do.
+Who better to assist than an artist that has worked with a bunch of A-list celebs!
 Happy to help.
 Over the years working red carpets and doing special events I have definitely learned a few tricks of the trade.
 I would love to share a few with you!

 Here we go!

-My number one tip of advice would be to exfoliate you skin.
-The concept is more important then you know.
+My number one tip of advice would be to exfoliate your skin.
+The concept is more important than you know.
 Exfoliation speeds up the process of cellular turnover.
 In other words, if you want brand new pretty skin, for your wedding, you have got to get rid of the dead skin first.
 There is an exfoliant for all skin types, some of my favorites are made from natural ingredients such as sugar.
 Skin type will have much to do with which exfoliant works best for you.
 Fair and super sensitive types may hesitate on rubbing or tugging skin, which can cause redness or worst.
-But exfoliation can be helpful, if done correctly.
+But exfoliation can be helpful if done correctly.
 Instead of harsh scrubs, try using a mild, gentle fruit enzyme, like pumpkin.
-This process will gently remove dead skin with out aggravation.
-You can also save big bucks on products by using a cotton cloth ( wash cloth ) Kim Kardashian swears by this.
-As good as exfoliation feels, hold back on over doing it.
+This process will gently remove dead skin without aggravation.
+You can also save big bucks on products by using a cotton cloth (washcloth) Kim Kardashian swears by this.
+As good as exfoliation feels, hold back on overdoing it.
 This can cause irritation.
-Instead opt for exfoliating 2 times or 3 times a week max.
+Instead, opt for exfoliating 2 times or 3 times a week max.
 Think Gym day, i.e every other day.

 Do not forget your lips.
-Lips need love to, especially for kissing your new hubby.
-Use a soft, tooth brush, after washing your face with warm water to remove any dead skin cells.
+Lips need love too, especially for kissing your new hubby.
+Use a soft, toothbrush, after washing your face with warm water to remove any dead skin cells.
 Be gentle and take your time.

 Pump up the vitamins.
 A natural diet filled with the best foods is always key to amazing beauty.
 Some of my favorite skin glow foods are; Tomatoes!
 Lycopene makes the skin glow.
 Lemons, on your salad as dressing, in your water.
-Sneak this vitamin boosting super fruit into it all.
-The vitamin C will boost and brighten.
+Sneak this vitamin-boosting super fruit into it all.
+Vitamin C will boost and brighten.
 My red carpet solution is Carrot Juice.
 5 days before the event.
-Fresh is best, but if you can only get the bottled stuff, go organic.
-Carrots are loaded with skin loving nutrients.
+Fresh is best, but if you can only get bottled stuff, go organic.
+Carrots are loaded with skin-loving nutrients.
 Get some!

 Mask on.
 Mask off.
 Hydrating masks, brightening masks.
 I am loving this mask life.
 Look for simple ingredients and avoid parabens.
 You do not want heavy chemical soaking into your skin.